cortnox/c-Files/README.md

 To generate a file
 type in the below command into the console.

-avr-project <DemoAVRProjectNameHere>
+avr-project -DemoAVRProjectNameHere-
 //this might work if you have avr-gcc and avrlibc packages already.. try it out...

-This will generate a folder with the name:<DemoAVRProjectNameHere> where <DemoAVRProjectNameHere> is Project name that is specified.
+This will generate a folder with the name:-DemoAVRProjectNameHere- where -DemoAVRProjectNameHere- is Project name that is specified.

 Once the folder is generated this can be further navigated into and one will see an <DemoAVRProjectNameHere>.XcodeProject (don’t worry about that its only for opening it with the Xcode IDE) file as well as a firmware folder and in navigating into that firmware folder they should see a Makefile file as-well as a main.c file